Renaissance sculpture: Composition

 The Renaissance adopted the basic elements that had been described by Vitruvius, who held:

-The composition of the human figure was based on the search for perfection in anatomy, about which many artists of this period acquired real knowledge through the practice of dissections for study.
+The use of the human figure sought was rooted in the search for perfection in anatomy, about which many artists of this period acquired real knowledge through the practice of dissection.
 The first Renaissance free-standing sculpture that showed the harmony of the nude was Donatello's David during the Quattrocento, in which the influence of Praxiteles' style could be appreciated with a slight contrapposto to achieve balance in the composition.
-During the following years the knowledge of the human anatomy was acquiring a great perfection, until reaching a full contrapposto.
-The expressions of the faces stopped being hieratic and absent to show inner feelings; the so-called Renaissance terribilità (Michelangelo's David, around 1504).
+In the following years, knowledge of human anatomy was acquiring great perfection, until it reached a full contrapposto.
+The expressions on faces stopped being hieratic and began to reveal inner feelings; the so-called Renaissance terribilità (Michelangelo's David, around 1504).
 In the sculptural groups of religious character, the combination of naturalism with an intense expressiveness was shown, the Florentine serenity disappeared before the passions shown by the characters with their faces deformed by gestures of despair and pain, visible in the Burials of Christ by Guido Mazzoni and Niccolò dell'Arca.
 Sculpture evolved in its conception and in the compositions of its groups, until it reached the serpentinata typical of Mannerism, which is clearly shown in works such as the Florentine Pietà (Michelangelo) or the Rape of the Sabine Women (Giambologna).